General Journals

 Here are some possible scenarios where you might use this feature to import journals:

-- Expenses from a different system like Fraedom or Gorilla Expense.
+- Expenses from a different system, like Fraedom or Gorilla Expense.

 - Petty cash expenses that you have recorded in Excel.